Autodesk-Forge/forge-bim360-clashview/README.md

 ## Description
 This repository demonstrates basic viewing of clash raw data by Model Coordination API.
-It lists all clash instances data, and allow the user to click one instance to highlight within Forge Viewer.
+It lists all clash instances data, and allows the user to click one instance to highlight within Forge Viewer.

 ```diff
 - Note: The logic of this sample works for ModelSet which are created after Oct 1st,2019